Need help getting started on Upwork? Check out our Online Course for New Freelancers.

 Important factors about your Job Success rating:

-- If a freelancer is exclusive to or the owner of an agency, the agency's JSS will be shown on the profile rather than an individual rating.
+- If a freelancer or agency owner is exclusive to an agency, the agency's JSS will be shown on the profile rather than an individual rating.
 Click here for more about agency's JSS.

 - Longer-term relationships are a plus and can help boost your score.
 But not having them won't count against you.